turkererbasi/GitPractice/README.md

-# Git Practice Project
-This project is for learning Git basics.
+This is the new branch